patrickhoughton/Snake-Game/README.md

-A simple snake game in javascript
+A simple snake game in javascript.
+I built this with assistance from GitHub Copilot under my work GitHub account.
+I liked it somuch, I decided to fork off a personal copy for future enhancement and demonstartion purposes.